JasonBock/Rocks/docs/notes/283 - Remove Casts in Generated Code and Add FAWMN.md

 * Properties that are `required` and/or `init`, as `ConstructorProperties` are generated
 * Explicit interface implementation, that generates other things
 * `ret return` types
+* No longer need to project types for pointers.
 * Remove FileName.cs from test project.
 * Naming conflicts with property names on Handler